-The Role Strategic Communications Played in Creating Atlanta Super Bowl LIII Success
+The Role Strategic Communications in Atlanta’s Super Bowl LIII Success

 Super Bowl LIII was held on February 3, 2019 at Mercedes-Benz Stadium in Atlanta.
 It was the first time the Super Bowl had been played at the new stadium, and involved several years of planning, thousands of volunteers, and countless hours of efforts by the Atlanta Super Bowl Host Committee.
 The city welcomed hundreds of thousands of visitors and hosted a world class event that will be remembered for years.
 How did they do it?
 What role did strategic and tactical communications play in gearing up for one of the most watched annual sporting events around the world?